Russell Earl Marker: Biography

 In 1938, he proposed a new molecular structure for sarsasapogenin where the side chain was chemically reactive due to the two oxygen atoms connected to the same carbon.
 The newly found reactivity of the side chain can be used to remove most of the atoms in the side chain.
 After most of the atoms are removed from the side chain, a steroid ring is left.
 After a few chemical modifications, a steroid ring can lead to the creation of progesterone.
 This was the first practical synthesis of progesterone.
 It was also a precursor in the preparation of cortisone.

 When Marker found that there was a similar structure to sarsasapogenin in Beth Roots, a member of the lily family, he began his work to develop the Marker degradation.

 In March 1944 he formed Syntex.
 He left the company in May 1945 to found Botanica-Mex.
 In 1949 he left Botanica-Mex.
-He died on Friday, March 3, 1995.
+He died on March 3, 1995 in Wernersville, Pennsylvania after breaking his hip in a fall.